 Domestic graduate students who choose not to enroll in the university's-sponsored insurance plan must pay a health fee of \$90 per quarter to be seen at the Health Center with no office visit charge.
 Graduate students enrolled in the university health insurance plan may use the Health Center at any time.
 The health center fee is included in the cost of the insurance premium.
 There may be a charge for laboratory tests and medicines.
 The Health Center is staffed with physicians, nurse practitioners, nurses, and medical assistants who care for a variety of illnesses and injuries.
 Santa Clara University requires all international graduate students on an F-1 visa to either enroll in the university-sponsored health insurance plan or annually complete the on-line waiver detailing the student's own health insurance information.
-The deadline to complete this waiver is September 3, 2011.
 Health insurance is voluntary for all domestic graduate students.
 See www.scu.edu/cshc/insurance.cfm for details on completing the waiver or on-line enrollment.